kurron/terraform-aws-cloudwatch-log/README.md

 # Overview
-This Terraform module creates Security Groups used by various other modules, including Bastion instances and ECS clusters.
-Security groups created include:
-* restricted SSH access to the Bastion instances
-* restricted SSH access to EC2 instances in private subnets
+This Terraform module creates a CloudWatch Log Group and optional Stream suitable for use by the Docker [Amazon CloudWatch Logs logging driver](https://docs.docker.com/engine/admin/logging/awslogs/).

 # Prerequisites
 * [Terraform](https://terraform.io/) installed and working